Nations compromise on coal to strike UN climate agreement

 The agreement also says big carbon polluting nations have to come back and submit stronger emission cutting pledges by the end of 2022.

-Negotiators Saturday used the word “progress” more than 20 times, but rarely used the word “success” and then mostly in that they’ve reached a conclusion, not about the details in the agreement.
+Governments used the word “progress” more than 20 times Saturday, but rarely used the word “success” and then mostly in that they’ve reached a conclusion, not about the details in the agreement.
 Conference President Alok Sharma said the deal drives “progress on coal, cars, cash and trees’’ and is “something meaningful for our people and our planet.’’

 Environmental activists were measured in their not-quite-glowing assessments, issued before India’s last minute change.